 6. Energy minimization

 Energy minimization is used to stabilize the structure and make sure it does not have any steric clashes.
-For this, another input parameter file is required, that can be downloaded from here.
+For this, another input parameter file is required, which can be downloaded from here.
 First, using the grompp command, we will generate a binary input file, .tpr which contains simulation, structure, and topology parameters.

 $ gmx grompp -f em.mdp -c 1zni_solvate_ions.gro -p topol.top -o em.tpr